ADVANCE Mentoring

 Mentoring isn’t just about guidance; it’s a catalyst for growth, collaboration, and empowerment.
 Through ADVANCE, we foster a vibrant learning community where researchers engage in transformative conversations, share experiences, and build connections.

 At the heart of ADVANCE is the belief in individual potential.
-We recognise the power within each researcher, furthermore, by embracing the social-ecological model, ADVANCE acknowledges the intricate interplay between individuals, relationships, and the broader research community.
-Together, we’ll not only advance your career but also strengthen our collaborative culture.
+We recognise the power within each individual; furthermore, ADVANCE acknowledges the intricate interplay between individuals, relationships, and the broader research community.
+Together, we’ll not only advance careers but also strengthen our collaborative culture.

 The ADVANCE Mentoring programme is organised by the Gender Equality Office, with support from the Vice-Rector for Research, in partnership with the research institutes: Luxembourg Institute of Socio-Economic Research and the Luxembourg Institute of Health.